RicktoriousLimited/scaling-pancake/README.md

   spectra via an FFT, forming the language stack's interpolation lattice.
 - The chat endpoint (`api/respond.php`) performs the FFT-based encoding for every request and uses an inverse transform to decode stack responses back into symbolic text snippets.
 - The training console auto-loads the refreshed `data/training_language.json` samples.
-Each entry now includes `prompt`, `targetText`, and `explanation` fields so the encoded FFT vectors are accompanied by human-readable context (e.g., "language sample" → "fft resonance" and "hello there" → "warm acknowledgement").
+Entries now only include `prompt`, `targetText`, and `explanation` fields; the server encodes the FFT vectors just before training so the dataset stays human-readable (e.g., "language sample" → "fft resonance" and "hello there" → "warm acknowledgement").

 ## Documentation